-7 Banks to Consider for Your
+7 Banks to Consider for Your Business Account in Singapore

-We will also discuss what sets them apart from their peers.
-It’s a good idea to make a shortlist and then scrutinize each bank’s service offerings up close before you choose.
+In this article, you’ll get a quick look at seven of Singapore’s most popular local and international banks for businesses, along with what sets them apart from their peers.
+It’s a good idea to make a shortlist and then scrutinise each bank’s service offerings up close before you choose.

 Comparing Bank Notes

 It’s easy to get distracted by all the different services banks have for businesses, such as financing options, international fund transfers, multiple-currency accounts and online banking.
-The trick is to focus on what your business needs, and to find out which banks offer it, and offer it best.
+The trick is to focus on what your business needs and to find out which banks offer it and offer it best.

-For businesses, Citibank asks for SGD100,000 or its equivalent in USD for an initial deposit, and requires you to maintain an average monthly balance of SGD50,000 for local currency accounts and USD200,000 for foreign currency accounts.
-Penalties for falling below minimum are SGD100 and SGD200, respectively.
+For businesses, Citibank asks for SGD100,000 or its equivalent in USD for an initial deposit, and you need to maintain an average monthly balance of SGD50,000 for local currency accounts and USD200,000 for foreign currency accounts.
+Penalties for falling below the minimum are SGD100 and SGD200, respectively.

 When it comes to opening an account, DBS is generally regarded as being the quickest and easiest to deal with, with the bank itself saying five minutes is all it takes.
-They also offer an online application option (although they would much prefer you to be physically present), and keep hard-copy documentation to a minimum.
+They also offer an online application option (although they would much prefer you to be physically present) and keep hard-copy documentation to a minimum.

-Their Digital Business account however, doesn’t have a minimum monthly balance and therefore has no falling-below fee.
+Their Digital Business account, however, doesn’t have a minimum monthly balance and therefore has no falling-below fee.
 You’ll have to pay SGD20, though, for over-the-counter transactions.
 DBS business accounts also come with a 0.3% cash-back, free travel insurance, and networking events.
 DBS also offers a Venture Debt Financing scheme for start-ups.

-Malaysia’s largest financial services group and Southeast Asia’s fourth largest bank, Maybank has 2,400 branches in 20 countries, with its presence in Singapore as its largest overseas operations.
+Malaysia’s largest financial services group and Southeast Asia’s fourth-largest bank, Maybank has 2,400 branches in 20 countries, with its presence in Singapore as its largest overseas operations.

-As one of the most popular banks for SMEs, Maybank asks for an initial deposit of SGD1,000, but will not require you to maintain a minimum monthly balance or charge any fees.
-This bank is recommended for newbie business owners, who might choose to open a FlexiBiz account for starters instead of the PremierBiz account.
+As one of the most popular banks for SMEs, Maybank asks for an initial deposit of SGD1,000 but will not require you to maintain a minimum monthly balance or charge any fees.
+This bank is recommended for newbie business owners who might choose to open a FlexiBiz account for starters instead of the PremierBiz account.

 Note that if you open a Foreign Currency Account with Maybank, you’ll need to make an initial deposit of the equivalent of SGD1,000 in that currency or HKD10,000.
 Also, if you take out a business loan from them, your business will have to have been operating for at least one to three years.

 If you have a business that’s just starting out, OCBC also offers a Business First Loan for start-ups.
-You may choose to open their Business Growth Account which needs just SGD500 to open and comes with an annual fee.
+You may choose to open their Business Growth Account, which needs just SGD500 to open and comes with an annual fee.
 This account also gives you a business debit card with your own logo on it for free, as well as one free personal accident insurance plan.

 If your business has been growing for some time, the Business Entrepreneur Account might be more your speed.
 Both the Business Growth and Business Entrepreneur accounts charge an annual fee of SGD38, though the latter offers several transactions for free.

-But if you’ve already built up a solid foundation for your business, or are planning on setting up shop in Singapore from overseas, OCBC’s Business Entrepreneur Account Plus might be best for you.
+But if you’ve already built up a solid foundation for your business or are planning on setting up shop in Singapore from overseas, OCBC’s Business Entrepreneur Account Plus might be best for you.
 Your banking fees will be waived if you have a minimum balance of SGD30,000.

-OCBC’s online platform has likewise been said to be among the most user-friendly, though it only has one free security device, and will charge fees depending on the service package you choose.
+OCBC’s online platform has likewise been said to be among the most user-friendly, though it only has one free security device and will charge fees depending on the service package you choose.
 OCBC also gives new business depositors 50% off of their Singtel business plan for as long as your account with them is active.

-5. Standard Chartered
+5. Standard Chartered.

 Based in the UK, Standard Chartered has a global footprint stretching across Asia, Africa and the Middle East.
 For businesses in Singapore, Standard Chartered requires an initial deposit and an average monthly balance of SGD30,000—fall below that, and you’ll have to pay a monthly fee of SGD50.